apisnetworks/apiscp-docs/docs/INSTALL.md

 # After Bootstrap

-Domains that have a properly qualified FQDN will receive notification once apnscp is installed.
-If not, the admin username/password/contact can be reconfigured at anytime using apnscp's API helper.
+Domains that have a properly qualified FQDN will receive notification once ApisCP is installed.
+If not, the admin username/password/contact can be reconfigured at anytime using ApisCP's API helper.

 ```bash
 cpcmd auth_change_username NEWUSER